Updated Feb 19, 2026

 Then, create an Orders collection.
 Add properties like:

-To ensure a seamless checkout experience, establish relationships between these collections.
+To ensure a seamless checkout experience, establish relational databases between these collections.
 For example:

-For inventory management, include a Quantity property in the order items and use Adalo’s actions to automatically update stock levels.
-For instance, when an order is placed, the Product stock count decreases in real time.
-This setup ensures smooth tracking without requiring any coding skills.
+For inventory management, include a Quantity property in the order items and use Adalo's actions to automatically update stock levels.
+When an order is placed, the Product stock count decreases in real time.
+With no record limits on paid plans, you can scale your product catalog and order history without worrying about hitting database caps—a common constraint on other platforms that charge extra for additional records.

 Build an Ecommerce Mobile App using Adalo part 1